The Bus Campaign That's Giving UK Political Correctness a Run for Its Money

 LONDON -- The founder of a U.K. Christian TV network has found a unique way to share famous quotes from Jesus -- by displaying them on buses throughout London.

-Revelation TV's Howard Condor explains how God gave him the vision for this campaign, called QuoteJesus.com.
+Revelation TV's Howard Conder explains how God gave him the vision for this campaign, called QuoteJesus.com.

 "The Lord spoke to me very clearly about starting to put the words of Jesus on the buses in London," he told CBN News.
 "We have a website.
 We have the buses booked.
 We're now on our second campaign."